Tuberculosis vaccines

-New vaccines are being developed by the Tuberculosis Vaccine Initiative, including TBVI and Aeras.
+New vaccines are being developed by the Tuberculosis Vaccine Initiative (TBVI).

 Vaccine development

 To promote successful and lasting management of the TB epidemic, effective vaccination is required.
 Although the World Health Organization (WHO) endorses a single dose of BCG, revaccination with BCG has been standardized in most, but not all countries.
 However, improved efficacy of multiple dosages has yet to be demonstrated.

 Vaccine development is proceeding along several paths: